 Are There Allegations of Abuse in Washington State Psychiatric Hospitals?

-Allegations of abuse in psychiatric hospitals aren’t limited to facilities in Florida, Georgia, and other southeastern states.
+Abuse allegations in psychiatric hospitals extend beyond Florida, Georgia, and other southeastern states.
 Washington has its fair share of abuse allegations, as well.
 According to the Seattle Times and CBS News, some of the hospitals accused of unlawfully detaining and abusing patients include:

 - BHC Fairfax Hospital – Claimed patients were too dangerous to be released before government evaluators determined that wasn’t the case